asahi417/AnalogyTools/README.md

-# Analogy Dataset
+# Analogy Data and Relative Embedding
-Dataset/model checkpoint for relational knowledge probing.
+Analogy dataset and relative embedding model trained to cover the relation.

 ## Analogy test set
 Following analogy dataset is available: